I3N0dWZm/I3N0dWZm.github.io/PDF/FOPN_foweb_Printer_Privilege_Escalation.md

 from mitmproxy import ctx
 from mitmproxy import http

-server = "plugin.servername.com" #change this to the destination server for authorization docuid = "" servid = ""
-epocht = ""
+server = "plugin.servername.com"    #change this to the destination server for authorization mcode = "mnopq"                     #change this, magic code found in docperm response docuid = "" servid = "" epocht = ""